maratai/craftery/fiber_arts.md

   - Susan Sullivan.
 "Prep It!
 Blending Cotton."
   - Kay Toombs.
 "Who's That Spinner?
 Spinning with Tenacity."
   - ?.
 "Hot Button - Boiling Cotton."
+- *Suspended Spindle*.
+Issue 25, Summer 2019.
+  - Brenda Dunse.
+"Choosing a Spindle."
+  - Abby Franquemont.
+"Ode to a Weighted Stick."
+  - Terri Guerette.
+"A Roster of Suspended Spindles."
+  - Mary L. Henze.
+"Words to Spindle By."
+  - ?.
+"Tip Jar - How Do You Store Your Suspended Spindles?"
+  - ?.
+"Whorls."

 # Sewing: Traditional
 - Asian Art Museum of San Francisco and The Museum of Korean Embroidery, Seoul, Korea 1995. *Profusion of Color: Korean Costumes and Wrapping Cloths of the Choson Dynasty*.
 The wrapping cloths in question are *bojagi* (Romanization).